-136th Trooper Recruit School graduates
+136th Trooper Recruit School Graduates

-Michigan’s newest troopers will soon report to work at Michigan State Police (MSP) posts across the state after graduating from the 136th Trooper Recruit School on Dec.
-20.
+LANSING, MICH.
+Michigan’s newest troopers are reporting to work at Michigan State Police (MSP) posts across the state after graduating from the 136th Trooper Recruit School on December 20.

+Among the 43 recruit sworn in, three new troopers will be assigned to the Rockford Post which patrols Muskegon, Ottawa and Kent counties and three more will be assigned to the Hart Post which patrols Oceana Mason, Newaygo and Lake counties.

+Assigned to Rockford are John Brant of Escanaba, Lauren Posthumus of Lowell and Joseph Read of Dearborn.

 MSP Director Col. Joe Gasper administered the Oath of Office during the ceremony at the Lansing Center.
 Gov. Gretchen Whitmer delivered the keynote address.

 Tpr.
-Victor Arroyo III was elected Class Orator by his fellow recruits and spoke on behalf of the graduating class at the ceremony.
+Victor Arroyo III was elected Class Orator by his fellow recruits and spoke on behalf of the graduating class at today’s ceremony.
 Other award recipients included Tpr.
-Andrew Golden, who received the Team Building and Outstanding Performance awards; Tpr.
-Zachary Verant, who received the Academic Achievement Award; and Tpr.
-Aaron Killingbeck, who received the Marksmanship Award.
+Andrew Golden who received the Team Building and Outstanding Performance awards, Tpr.
+Zachary Verant who received the Academic Achievement Award and Tpr.
+Aaron Killingbeck who received the Marksmanship Award.

 As part of the department’s commitment to community outreach and service, the recruits participated in a holiday toy drive in partnership with the Marine Corps Reserve “Toys for Tots” and adopted two families for Christmas.
 In addition, they hosted a Thanksgiving meal giveaway for veterans, organized a 5K run/walk with proceeds going to “Warmth 4 Warriors,” and collected items for deployed military members.

 The MSP is actively recruiting for future trooper recruit schools.
-Persons interested in learning more about a career with the MSP should visit www.michigan.gov/mspjobs for information about how to apply.
+Persons interested in learning more about a career with the MSP should visit www.michigan.gov/mspjobs for information on how to apply.

 To learn more about the MSP’s newest troopers, view the MSP Newsroom.